zowe/docs-site/docs/user-guide/install-zos.md

       The `zowe-install.yaml` also contains the telnet and SSH port with defaults of 23 and 22.
 If your z/OS LPAR is using different ports, edit the values.
 This allows the TN3270 terminal desktop application to connect as well as the VT terminal desktop application.

-      **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and explorer server which must be unused, the terminal ports are expected to be in use.
+      **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

       ```
       # Ports for the TN3270 and the VT terminal to connect to